yusri-dh/MovingFrame.jl/README.md

 Combining moving frame and shape analysis.

-## Instalation
+## Installation
-MovingFrame.jl requires Julia version 0.1.0 or above.
+MovingFrame.jl requires Julia version 1.3.0 or above.
 To install MovingFrame.jl run the following command inside a Julia session:

 ```julia
 julia> using Pkg